scerelli/ItaloDownloader/README.md

 # Italodownloader

 This tool let you download music / movies from italo train.
-The server of Italo are accessibile only if you are aboard the train and you are connected to the `.italo` WiFi.
+The Italo's server is accessibile only if you are aboard the train and you are connected to the `.italo` WiFi.

-From now it downloads only music from a presetted category.
+Right now it downloads only music from a presetted category.
 You can change the category inside the code.

 ## Roadmap